Rheumatology NP salary: what to expect and how to earn more

 Typical rheumatology E&M wRVU values:

-A rheumatology NP seeing 16–18 established patients per day, with roughly 20% new patients, might generate 28–34 wRVUs daily.
-At a conversion factor of $45–$55 per wRVU (a common range in rheumatology practice), daily revenue generation runs $1,260–$1,870.
+A rheumatology NP seeing 16–18 patients per day, with roughly 20% of those new, might generate 28–34 wRVUs daily.
+At a conversion factor of $45–$55 per wRVU (a common range in rheumatology practice), that translates to $1,260–$1,870 per day in compensation credit.
+Keep the distinction clear when you read a contract: the conversion factor converts your production into your pay, not into practice revenue.
+What the practice collects for the same visits depends on payer mix and contracted rates, and is a separate and generally larger number.
 Practices typically set a wRVU threshold (often 4,000–5,500 annually) before productivity bonuses kick in.

 Biologic infusion and wRVU: Biologic infusions generate wRVUs under separate CPT codes (e.g., 96413 for initial infusion hour).
 When an NP supervises infusion sessions, the wRVU impact depends on payer policies, whether the NP is the supervising provider of record, and whether the practice bills incident-to or under the NP’s own NPI.
 The infusion premium is real but requires attention to billing structure – clarify this during contract negotiation.